awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/PhotoAssetManager/README.md

 ## Build the code

 The Visual Studio solution **PhotoAssetManager.sln** includes several projects with different purposes for this example.
+The Lambda functions included in the solution also use [Powertools for AWS Lambda (.NET)](https://github.com/aws-powertools/powertools-lambda-dotnet) for enhanced logging.

 - **PamApi** - A Lambda Serverless API project that includes an ApiController for the serverless endpoints, a Swagger UI for development environments, and separate Download and DetectLabels functions.
   - This is the project that will be packaged and deployed when using the `dotnet` language option when setting up the CDK stack.